The Drake Equation and the Search for Intelligent Alien Life

 If you are the optimistic sort, by this point you may be convinced that, at least according to the Drake Equation, the existence of intelligent alien life in the Milky Way is an absolute certainty.
 If you are a little more pragmatic you likely realize that if the correct value for any variable in the equation is zero then the whole thing falls apart.

-Drake himself concluded that there could be as many as 100,000,000 intelligent, detectable civilizations in our galaxy, or as few as 1,000.
+Drake himself guess there could be 10,000,000 intelligent civilizations capable of contact5.
 Bear in mind this was based on the knowledge of our galaxy fifty years ago.

 Estimates have varied ever since, with numbers two to three times higher, down to the ultimate low: Nil.
 If you find yourself bored at work or in class you may try plugging in your own values and seeing what you come up with.